rkbrian/rkbrian/README.md

         </p>
 </p>
 <h3> 🌱 Programming Learning Student</h3>
 I’m a software engineer currently learning Low Level and Algorithms in Holberton School, and it is fun!
-But I am also actively looking for internships or entry level positions to put my experiences in good uses.<br><br>
+But I am also actively looking for a full time job position to put my experiences in good uses.<br><br>

 <h3 align="center">